Community Land Trust Network

 In September 2020, Capital Economics published detailed research about the value for money of community-led housing.
 The published report notes that for every £1 of public money invested, there is a return of £2.70 in public benefit across the following decade.
 This research was commissioned by the Community Land Trust Network and jointly funded by the Nationwide Foundation and Power to Change.

-Published in September 2021, research conducted by Tom Archer and Catherine Harrington looked at the impact of funding changes on the pipeline of community-led homes.
+Published in September 2021, research conducted by Tom Archer and Catherine Harrington assessed the impact of funding changes on the pipeline of community-led homes.
 Once again, this research was commissioned by the Community Land Trust Network and funded by both the Nationwide Foundation and Power to Change.
-The research found that 12,000 community-led homes could be delivered if the Community Housing Fund was renewed to the tune of £65 million.
-The report was launched at an event attended by senior industry figures and Christopher Pincher MP, the Minister of State for Housing.Back to current funding
+The research found that 12,000 community-led homes could be delivered if the Community Housing Fund was revived and funded with £65 million.
+The report was launched at an event attended by senior industry figures and Christopher Pincher MP, the Minister of State for Housing at the time.